 The LEPC will furnish information as needed such as maps for emergency management and responders.
 This includes Tier II reports and other supply and resource information.
-Members of the LEPC may augment EOC staff.
+Members of the LEPC may augment EOC staff, particularly in mass care and volunteer management roles.